Go Suck Your Own Balls!

 I moved to LA with nothing and left with a lot.
 I have very real friends in a very fake town.
 And they've got my back!

 Besides, you don't need to be in Los Angeles to tell stories.
-I can make shit up wherever I go.
+I can make stuff up wherever I go.

 Oh, and I eventually went to see that film, La La Land, at the Arclight cinema.
 I thought I was gonna be jealous because it was gonna tell my story, but it didn't and I wasn't.
 If I'd made a film called La La Land about a girl who goes to Hollywood she never would've made it, he would've been a sociopath and it would've been funny.